gprice16/Final-Project/README.md

 ## 3. How to run:
 Once the dataset is downloaded to your Google Drive, this code is meant to be run in a linear fashion from top to bottom in order of how the cells are placed.
-Once all cells have been run, the demo cell can be run seperately to test a variaty of images from the dataset.
+Once all cells have been run, the demo cell can be run seperately to test a variety of images from the dataset.

+In order to do this you have to import the dataset into your drive, then pull images from the drive into the code.
+Specifically the "_image_path_" function.
+Copy and paste the file path into this section and run.
+It will print out the test image, along side the result of what the model has predicted the image to be.